-The full Memorial, when completed, will take visitors on the journey of the ANZACs from Anzac Cove at Gallipoli through to the Western Front battle theatres.
+The full Memorial takes visitors on the journey of the ANZACs from Anzac Cove at Gallipoli through to the Western Front battle theatres.

-Embellishments will include other monuments to the battles waged on the Western Front.
-A monument is planned to commemorate the Battle of Pozieres, which, in the words of official historian Charles Bean, “was more densely sown with Australian sacrifice than any other spot on earth”.
+The monument commemorates the Battle of Pozieres, which, in the words of official historian Charles Bean, “was more densely sown with Australian sacrifice than any other spot on earth”.
 It was in the battle that Major Duncan Chapman lost his life.

-The project provides an opportunity to link with existing military and social history attractions in Maryborough including the Cenotaph, the Military and Colonial Museum and the Walk of Achievers.
+The Memorial provides a link to existing military and social history attractions in Maryborough including the Cenotaph, the Military and Colonial Museum and the Walk of Achievers.

 A bronze statue memorial of Lieutenant Duncan Chapman was placed in Queens Park as Stage 1 of the Fraser Coast Military Trail Project and was unveiled as part of a light show on 24 April, 2015.
 Duncan Chapman was the first man ashore at Anzac Cove in the Gallipoli campaign.
 As such he is significant in the World War 1 history of the Maryborough region.
 Duncan Chapman’s story and the story of the broader contribution of many people from the region to WW1 is a significant story and he is representative all those who fought in the war.